lucaslorentz/caddy-docker-proxy/README.md

 directive value2
 ```

-## Multiple caddyfile sections from one service
+## Multiple caddyfile sections from one service/container
-It's possible to generate multiple caddyfile sections for the same service by suffixing the caddy prefix with _*.
+It's possible to generate multiple caddyfile sections for the same service/container by suffixing the caddy prefix with _*.
 That's usefull to expose multiple service ports at different urls.

 For example:
 ```